trolie/spec/docs/community-events/20240221-Intro-to-TROLIE.md

 common way to specify UTC is to use a "Z" character instead of a UTC offset as a suffix, like in the following example, which evaluates to 7am EDT: `2025-11-01T11:00:00Z`

-<h3>How are the status/state of Real-Time and Forecast snapshots communicated
+<h3 id="get-updated-snapshots">How are the status/state of Real-Time and Forecast snapshots communicated
 via TROLIE interfaces?
 How can we know from the TROLIE interface that a new update for the snapshot values is available?</h3>